Kenbak-1

-Since the Kenbak-1 was invented before the first microprocessor, the machine didn't have a one-chip CPU but instead was based purely on small-scale integration TTL chips.
+Since the Kenbak-1 was invented before the first microprocessor, the machine did not have a one-chip CPU but was instead based purely on 7400-series TTL chips.
 The 8-bit machine offered 256 bytes of memory, implemented on Intel's type 1404A silicon gate MOS shift registers.
-The clock signal period was 1 microsecond (equivalent to an clock speed of 1 MHz), but the program speed averaged below 1000 instructions per second due many clock cycles needed for each operation and slow access to serial memory.
+The clock signal period was 1 microsecond (equivalent to a clock speed of 1 MHz), but the program speed averaged below 1,000 instructions per second due the many clock cycles needed for each operation and slow access to serial memory.

 The machine was programmed in pure machine code using an array of buttons and switches.
 Output consisted of a row of lights.

 Internally, the Kenbak-1 has a serial computer architecture, processing one bit at a time.

 Technical description

 Registers

 The Kenbak-1 has a total of nine registers.
 All are memory mapped.
 It has three general-purpose registers: A, B and X. Register A is the implicit destination of some operations.
-Register X is also known as the index register and turns the direct and indirect modes into indexed direct and indexed indirect modes.
-It also has program counter, called Register P, three "overflow and carry" registers for A, B and X respectively as well as an Input Register and an Output Register.
+Register X, also known as the index register, turns the direct and indirect modes into indexed direct and indexed indirect modes.
+It also has a program counter, called Register P, three "overflow and carry" registers for A, B and X, respectively, as well as an Input Register and an Output Register.

 Addressing modes

-Add, Subtract, Load, Store, Load Compliment, And, and Or instructions operate between a register and another operand using five addressing modes:
+Add, Subtract, Load, Store, Load Complement, And, and Or instructions operate between a register and another operand using five addressing modes: